Audit Quality Review (overview)

 Reporting

-We issue confidential reports on each individual audit reviewed to the relevant audit firms and Audit Committee Chairs.
-As well as an overall assessment of audit quality, these reports include good practice points, key findings and other findings that merit formal reporting.
-We also report separately to the audit firm other matters we have identified of less significance.
+We issue confidential reports on each individual audit inspected to the relevant audit firms and Audit Committee Chairs.
+As well as an overall assessment of audit quality, these reports include good practice points, Key Findings and Other Findings that merit reporting.
+We ask the audit firm to provide an appropriate action for all findings set out in detail in our report.

-Our assessment of the overall quality of the audit work inspected, uses one of four audit quality categories:
+Our assessment of the overall quality of the audit uses one of four audit quality categories:

 Audit quality categories